-My fiance got sickle cell SD.
-He is 27 and does not suffer from anything else.
-He takes medication and changes blood every 4 to 6 months.
+My fiance got sickle cell disease (SCD).
+He is 27 years old and does not suffer from anything else.
+He takes medication and changes his blood every four to six months.
 My question is does it affect his life expectancy?

-Usually, in sickle cell anemia, blood transfusion is not needed.
-The prognosis depends on the severity of sickle cell.
-Dehydration, infection is a usual precipitant for sickle cell anemia.
-So it is better to avoid them and whenever having such incident, consult a doctor immediately.
+Usually, in sickle cell anemia, a blood transfusion is not needed.
+The prognosis depends on the severity of sickle cell disease.
+Dehydration and infection are usual precipitants for sickle cell anemia.
+Therefore, it is better to avoid them, and whenever such an incident occurs, consult a doctor immediately.
 Sickle cell anemia patient's median age can be considered between 50 to 60 years but still, the exact specific prognosis cannot be predicted.

 Hope I have solved your query.
 I will be happy to help you further.

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!